chrispla/align-and-compare/README.md

 ### Notes

-This is an ongoing work, and more things will be and have been developed since the submition of the paper.
-This repository is meant for the demonstration of the concepts mentioned in the paper above.
+This is an ongoing work, and more things will be and have been developed since the submission of the paper.
+This repository is meant for the demonstration of the concepts mentioned in the paper.
 Please feel free to reach out to me about any aspects of this project.